About This Chapter

 - Recognize the connection between good hygiene and health

-We believe learning should be fun and convenient.
+We believe studying should be fun and convenient.
 Our video lessons, which are typically less than 10 minutes long, are available whenever you want to watch them on your computer or mobile device.
 The videos are filled with engaging graphics and real-world examples to drive these health and wellness concepts home.
 Our lessons also include transcripts and multiple-choice quizzes.

 1. Locus of Control: Definition & Relation to Wellness